Enjoying Solo Travel - Five Ways Traveling Alone Helps You Grow

 Natural Practice of Mindfulness

 Without a companion to converse with, your attention turns to the surrounding environment.
 The sounds of the city, the taste of food, the texture of buildings, the smell of the air.
-Focusing on the "here and now" through your five senses is the practice of mindfulness itself.
+Focusing on the "here and now" through a five-sense experience is the practice of mindfulness itself.
+Even people who struggle with meditation can naturally immerse themselves in the present moment simply by taking in scenery while traveling.
 (Books on solo travel can broaden your enjoyment of the journey)

 Dialogue with Yourself